 So let's get into the best decisions I've made in life:

 By far, without a doubt going abroad to teach English in Thailand changed my life.
 Me as a 27 year old "man" was not really a man.
 I was an out of shape goof from New England.
 Being older I now get why guys say hold off on marriage generally until you're at least 35.
 Your value goes way up and your options open in ways you don't understand as a broke, useless 20 year old.

-Some men do hit their stride and are on top of their game early.
-Cool, but most men don't grow into a man until 30 (and only if they choose the difficult path of personal growth).
+Yes, some men do hit their stride and are on top of their game early but most men really don't grow into a man until 30 (and only if they choose the difficult path of personal growth).
 We age like wine as it's said, but you still need to do the work and take care of yourself.
 Life weights, eat steaks, work hard, build an income source (or 3) and develop people skills.

 Hit your prime in stride

 You don't want to hit your prime as a man (which is your 30's for men - not 20's as you mistakenly think) still just as useless and clueless as when you were 20.
 I hit 33 and looked better than I ever did in my 20's and got way more attention from women and respect from men.

 So much so my 18 year old students at the university I used to teach at once asked me "why are you old but still handsome" because they were so used to being around schluby looking men with big guts who were soundly mediocre.
 All because I got out into the world and as far away from Connecticut as possible.